uujfwmnp/MSFS-Mobile-Companion-App/README.md

 - Default GNS430/530 and G1000 (to be used with default MSFS planes and other third-party planes without dedicated controls profiles)
 - A32NX by FlyByWire
 - CRJ-550/700 by Aerosoft
+- DC-6 by PMDG
 - FG-1D Corsair by MilViz
 - Long-EZ by IndiaFoxtEcho
 - MB-339 by IndiaFoxtEcho
 - PA-28R Arrow III (GPS100, GNS530, GNS Dual) by Just Flight

-## Update 06/14/2021 Version 1.8 Changelog:
+## Update 07/11/2021 Version 1.8.2 Changelog:

-- Added controls profile for the FG-1D Corsair by MilViz.
+- Added controls profile for the DC-6 by PMDG.
+Supports NAV, ADF, COM, XPNDR, Gyropilot and the Artificial Flight Engineer.
-- Improved UI especially for the default AP and the PA-28R.
-- Added ability to read L:vars thanks to https://github.com/Koseng/MSFSPythonSimConnectMobiFlightExtension
+- Minor UI improvements.

 ## How do I install MSFS Mobile Companion App?
 1. Download the latest build [here](https://github.com/mracko/MSFS-Mobile-Companion-App/releases/).